-In our example a self-graviting system can be thought as composed of other self-graviting systems, the leafs being celestial bodies.
-We then need an abstract class describing a sub system, then a concrete class describing a complex system.
-In our case the virtual operations are those needed to set the initial status of the objects.
-Each time we add a system to another system at position \vec{x}S , each of its components must be moved by \vec{x}S .
+In our example a self-graviting system can be thought as composed of other self-graviting systems, the leafs being celestial bodies, represented by the class body.
+We then need an abstract class describing a system that can be either a planet or a system (subSystem) and a concrete class solarSystem describing the composite solar system.